-LS 30M - This submersible pump lift station was in excellent condition overall.
+LS 30H - This submersible pump lift station was in excellent condition overall.
+This station underwent rehabilitation in 2022.
 At the time of inspection, no pump issues were reported.
 The wet well and valve vault were in excellent condition.
 The piping and valves were in excellent condition.
-Valve vault had some water present at the time of inspection due to rain.
 The wet well and associated piping were in excellent condition.
 The electrical panel and water service were in excellent condition.
-The station underwent rehabilitation recently.
+The water service was in excellent condition.
+The fencing around the station was in excellent condition.

-LS 31C - This submersible pump lift station was in excellent condition overall.
+LS 50J1 - This submersible pump lift station was in excellent condition overall.
+This station underwent rehabilitation in 2021.
 At the time of inspection, no pump issues were reported.
 The wet well and valve vault were in excellent condition.
 The piping and valves were in excellent condition.
-Valve vault had some water present at the time of inspection due to rain.
 The wet well and associated piping were in excellent condition.
+There was water present at the time inside the valve vault, the vault has drainage into the wet well but was clogged at the time of the inspection.
+The drainage pipe appears to require unclogging.
 The electrical panel and water service were in excellent condition.
-The station underwent rehabilitation recently.
+The water service was in excellent condition.
+The fencing around the station was in excellent condition.